darwisrh/darwisrh/README.md

 - For CSS frameworks i'm learning Tailwind and ChakraUI

-- ElectronJs to build Desktop App
+- Also i'm learning ElectronJS to build Desktop App

 - And for backend i'm currently learning Go and NodeJS